yashthakur16/Recipe-Website/README.md

     ```
 6. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please reach out to [yourname@example.com](mailto:yourname@example.com).
+For any questions or feedback, please reach out to [yourname@example.com](mailto:tyash6843@gmail.com).

 ---